alexseitsinger/package-controller/README.md

 ## Usage

-To increase the patch version
+To increase the major version
 ```
-pc version --patch (--git)
+pc version --major (--git)
 ```

 To increase the minor version